engraving-challenges/main/2-editing-workflow.md

 do so with enough documentation so we can see your reasoning (and learn something about your tools).

-Note that you don't have to exactly duplicate the layout of the original engraving.
+Note that the goal is not to duplicate the layout of the original engraving.
 We only ask that your score has the same line breaks as the original, so that we would be able to make meaningful comparisons - feel free to adjust other elements according to your preferences.